President Donald Trump officially renominated for 2020 election | DW | 24.08.2020

 Attendance at the convention, which normally attracts thousands of party supporters, was limited to just 336 delegates on Monday, who participated in a roll-call vote to formally renominate the president.

-Trump made a surprise appearance on the first day of the convention to observe the roll call.
+Trump made a surprise appearance on the first day of the convention to observe the roll call, as did Vice President Mike Pence, who is to be officially nominated on Wednesday.
 Incumbents traditionally stay away from their party's convention until the final day to deliver their acceptance speeches.

 "I felt an obligation to come to North Carolina," Trump told the delegates.
 "What's more important than a roll call?"